 While an adjustable gas block is an excellent way to reduce the amount of gas hitting your face, there are some drawbacks.
 For one, depending where your gas block is located under your rail, it may not be convenient to access the gas block’s adjustment screw, especially if you are planning to adjust the gas regularly to accommodate suppressed and unsuppressed use.
 An adjustable gas block can get carbon lock.
 This occurs when the gas block’s adjustment screw locks up due to carbon fouling so that it is unable to turn.

-Another alternative is to use some type of gas buster charging handle.
-From my experience, the Griffin Armament SN-ACH (Suppressor Normalized Ambi Configurable Handle) works fairly well to reduce some of the gas hitting your face, although it costs about $85 which is about the same you’d spend on most any quality, ambi charging handle without the gas redirecting feature.
+Another option is to use some type of gas buster charging handle.
+From my experience, the Griffin Armament SN-ACH (Suppressor Normalized Ambi Configurable Handle) works fairly well to reduce some of the gas hitting your face.
+It costs about $85 which is about the same you’d spend on most any quality, ambi charging handle without the gas redirecting feature.

 Then there’s the adjustable bolt carrier.
-There are two brands of “full-mass” bolt carrier groups that are most popular.
-Gemtech and Bootleg.
+There are two brands of “full-mass” bolt carrier groups that are most popular, Gemtech and Bootleg.
 Gemtech only has 2 settings – suppressed and unsuppressed.
 Bootleg has four settings – Suppressed, 2 intermediate positions and Unsuppressed.
 Bootleg also includes the bolt, cam pin and firing pin, while Gemtech only provides the adjustable carrier.
 Bootleg also costs about $50 less than Gemtech.
 Bootleg weighs approximately 11.125 oz.